JarryShaw/MacDaily/doc/uninstall.rst

     general arguments:
       -a, --all             uninstall all packages installed through Homebrew, Caskroom, and etc
-      -n, --dry-run         list all packages which would be removed, but will not actually delete any packages
+      -k, --dry-run         list all packages which would be removed, but will not actually delete any packages
       -i, --ignore-dependencies
                             run in non-recursive mode, i.e. ignore dependencies